 Here’s my guide on how to make beans on toast if you’re interested in following along as I almost burn my apartment down.

 One of the saddest examples of the differences between British and American grocery stores is the Poptart section, which isn’t so much a “section” as a small sampling of the wonders that Poptarts can bring you.

-Lately, I’ve started to find a few different flavors of Poptarts in the International Section of a few mega grocery stores, but these are imported and thus cost like 5 pounds a box which is far too much to pay for my fix of breakfast sugar rush.
+Lately, I’ve started to find a few different flavors of Poptarts in the International Section of a few mega grocery stores and the American food stores in London, but these are imported and thus cost like 5 pounds a box which is far too much to pay for my fix of breakfast sugar rush.